MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-monitor-customer-credit-collections-overview.md

 ---
-title: Support your organization’s business processes for monitoring customer credit and collections
+title: Support your organization’s business processes for collections
 description: Learn how to use Dynamics 365 products to monitor customer credit and collections and reduce bad debt. ms.date: 11/17/2023 ms.topic: conceptual